samuelberston/jenkins-terraform/infrastructure/terraform/modules/security_scanner/README.md

-# CodeQL Module
+# Security Scanner Module

-This Terraform module deploys a CodeQL server on AWS EC2, configured to work with Jenkins for automated code analysis.
+This Terraform module deploys a security scanning server on AWS EC2, configured with:
+- CodeQL for code analysis
+- OWASP Dependency Check for dependency scanning
+- Jenkins integration support

 ## Features